I live with a girl who has FAS and I don't understand her because she functions differently than the rest of us. What can I do?

 - General anxiety and nervousness

-When a pregnant woman drinks alcohol, that alcohol reaches her developing fetus directly through the placenta.
-Because the fetus has a slower metabolism, the fetus will a have blood alcohol level much higher than the mother's.
+When a pregnant person drinks alcohol, it reaches the developing fetus directly through the umbilical cord.
+Because the fetus has a slower metabolism, the fetus will a have blood alcohol level much higher than that of the pregnant parent.
 The alcohol present in the fetus' blood can impair the development of tissues and organs as well as permanently damage brain cells.
-The danger exists throughout pregnancy, though alcohol intake is more likely to have negative physical effects earlier in the pregnancy, when most of the organs are forming.
-This is also the time when many women may not realize that they're pregnant, and they inadvertently consume alcohol that could damage their fetus.
-FAS has no cure, so your housemate with FAS will experience these symptoms throughout her life.
+Drinking early in the pregnancy is most likely to cause changes in facial features, but brain damage and other developmental issues can result from alcohol exposure at any time during the pregnancy.
+There has not yet been a determination around what level of alcohol consumption is harmful to a fetus as impacts have been found at different levels of consumption.
+Because of this, most providers recommend not drinking alcohol during pregnancy.
+FAS has no cure, so your housemate with FAS will likely experience symptoms throughout her life.

 - Difficulty focusing or remembering

 Taking time to get to know your roommate may also help you to appreciate positive aspects of her personality.
-Just like your other housemates, people with FAS can be fun and compassionate friends.
-In spite of some developmental disabilities, children with FAS tend to be highly verbal and may like to talk.
-By focusing on these good qualities, as well as her individual personality, it may be easier to understand the challenges posed by FAS.
-Even though she has FAS, the girl you live with has a range of interests, abilities, difficulties, hopes, and dreams.
+Learning about her interests, abilities, difficulties, hopes, and dreams could help you find some common ground beyond the differences between you.
+By focusing on these good qualities, as well as her individual personality, it may be easier to understand the challenges posed by FAS when they come up.